 This teapot conjures up memories of my grandmother’s dress shop.
 The numerous embellishments adorning the surface remind me of appliques, buttons and snippets of cloth to be found strewn about the seamstress’ workspace.
 It was shown in the exhibition“Too Much is Just Right,” Asheville Art Museum, 2023.

 This color combination reminds me of a woodland fairytale and so the title.
+See this teapot at Odyssey Gallery in Asheville’s River Arts District.

 A petite version of the teapot series, with all the charm and sass of the others.